-Conversion Date

-July 1, 2021

-Last day of the month coincident with or in which the member attains age 65 (June 30 coincident with or next following the attainment of age 65 for deferred vested members as of June 30, 2021)

-For Full-Time Service, and Part-Time Service on or after July 1, 1987 up to and including June 30, 2021

-Annual benefit equal to (a) + (b) below for each year of

-Annual benefit equal to (a) + (b) below for each year of Pensionable Service up to and including June 30, 2021:

-Academic Staff, Librarians and Research Associates

-- (a) 1.5% of Highest Average Salary up to the Average CPP Maximum Salary. - (b) 2.0% of Highest Average Salary in excess of the Average CPP Maximum Salary.

-Administrative Staff, Unionized Administrative Staff and Unionized Staff

-- (a) 1.6% of Highest Average Salary up to the Average CPP Maximum Salary. - (b) 2.0% of Highest Average Salary in excess of the Average CPP Maximum Salary.

-For Part-Time Service before July 1, 1987

-Annual benefit equal to 2% of indexed salary for each year of participation, where indexed salary is the salary paid in the University Year in which the benefit is earned, indexed by the increases in the Average Industrial Wage from the end of the University Year to the beginning of the University Year in which the member retires, terminates, or dies in active service of the University, whichever occurs first.
+Conversion Date July 1, 2021 Normal Retirement Eligibility Last day of the month coincident with or in which the member attains age 65 (June 30 coincident with or next following the attainment of age 65 for deferred vested members as of June 30, 2021) Benefit For Full-Time Service, and Part-Time Service on or after July 1, 1987 up to and including June 30, 2021 Annual benefit equal to (a) + (b) below for each year of Pensionable Service up to and including June 30, 2021: Academic Staff, Librarians and Research Associates (a) 1.5% of Highest Average Salary up to the Average CPP Maximum Salary. (b) 2.0% of Highest Average Salary in excess of the Average CPP Maximum Salary.
+Administrative Staff, Unionized Administrative Staff and Unionized Staff (a) 1.6% of Highest Average Salary up to the Average CPP Maximum Salary. (b) 2.0% of Highest Average Salary in excess of the Average CPP Maximum Salary.
+For Part-Time Service before July 1, 1987 Annual benefit equal to 2% of indexed salary for each year of participation, where indexed salary is the salary paid in the University Year in which the benefit is earned, indexed by the increases in the Average Industrial Wage from the end of the University Year to the beginning of the University Year in which the member retires, terminates, or dies in active service of the University, whichever occurs first.

-Maximum Pension